Construction grammar: Some construction grammars

-Berkeley Construction Grammar
+Berkeley construction grammar

-Berkeley Construction Grammar (BCG: formerly also called simply Construction Grammar in upper case) focuses on the formal aspects of constructions and makes use of a unification-based framework for description of syntax, not unlike head-driven phrase structure grammar.
+Berkeley construction grammar (BCG; formerly also called simply Construction Grammar in uppercase) focuses on the formal aspects of constructions and makes use of a unification-based framework for description of syntax, not unlike head-driven phrase structure grammar.
 Its proponents/developers include Charles Fillmore, Paul Kay, Laura Michaelis, and to a certain extent Ivan Sag.
 Immanent within BCG works like Fillmore and Kay 1995 and Michaelis and Ruppenhofer 2001 is the notion that phrasal representations—embedding relations—should not be used to represent combinatoric properties of lexemes or lexeme classes.
 For example, BCG abandons the traditional practice of using non-branching domination (NP over N' over N) to describe undetermined nominals that function as NPs, instead introducing a determination construction that requires ('asks for') a non-maximal nominal sister and a lexical 'maximality' feature for which plural and mass nouns are unmarked.
 BCG also offers a unification-based representation of 'argument structure' patterns as abstract verbal lexeme entries ('linking constructions').
 These linking constructions include transitive, oblique goal and passive constructions.
 These constructions describe classes of verbs that combine with phrasal constructions like the VP construction but contain no phrasal information in themselves.